Do investors need to be concerned about Varonis Systems Inc. (VRNS)?

-The share price of Varonis Systems Inc. (NASDAQ:VRNS) fell to $26.76 per share on Wednesday from $27.31.
-While Varonis Systems Inc. has underperformed by -2.01%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, VRNS fell by -59.26%, with highs and lows ranging from $67.76 to $22.92, whereas the simple moving average fell by -22.29% in the last 200 days.
+As of Tuesday, Varonis Systems Inc.’s (NASDAQ:VRNS) stock closed at $17.27, down from $26.77 the previous day.
+While Varonis Systems Inc. has underperformed by -35.49%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, VRNS fell by -73.91%, with highs and lows ranging from $66.54 to $22.92, whereas the simple moving average fell by -49.40% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now